UniverseStudiosMC/UniverseJobs/docs/installation/quick-start.md

 ### Step 1: Install Plugins

-1. **Place** the `JobsAdventure-v1.0.jar` file in your `/plugins` folder
+1. **Place** the `UniverseJobs-v1.0.jar` file in your `/plugins` folder
 2. **Place** the `PlaceholderAPI.jar` file in your `/plugins` folder
 3. **Restart** your server

 ### Step 2: Verification

-1. Check in the console that JobsAdventure loaded correctly:
+1. Check in the console that UniverseJobs loaded correctly:

     ```
-    [INFO] JobsAdventure has been successfully enabled!
+    [INFO] UniverseJobs has been successfully enabled!
     [INFO] Configuration loaded successfully
     [INFO] Jobs loaded successfully
     [INFO] PlaceholderAPI integration initialized successfully